ALex-Everett-Liu/luhmann-roam/PROJECT_STRUCTURE.md

 - Edit content in the markdown editor
 - Save to update the node's rich content
 - Nodes with markdown content are indicated with a special icon

+### Searching Nodes
+- Click the "Search Nodes" button to open the search modal
+- Type to search for nodes and click on results to navigate
+- Use keyboard shortcuts (Ctrl+F) to quickly access the search modal

+### Filtering Nodes
+- Use the filter input to search for nodes to filter
+- Click on filter results to add them to active filters
+- Clear filters or save them as bookmarks for later use